Afeka: Demographics

-Until the end of the 1990s lived in the neighbourhood the philanthropist Bat Sheva de Rothschild, a daughter of the Rothschild family and founder of Batsheva Dance Company.
+Until the end of the 1990s the philanthropist Bat Sheva de Rothschild, a daughter of the Rothschild family and founder of Batsheva Dance Company, lived in the neighborhood.

 Sports

 In the garden on the volunteer street there are two tennis courts and a basketball court.

 There are public fitness facilities in the Carter Garden on Kommiam Street.

 The sports center of Tel Aviv University is located south of the neighborhood.

 In the northeast of the neighborhood is the Beit HaLochem, which is a sports-rehabilitation and social activity center for the disabled IDF and their families, operated by the IDF Disabled Organization.

 Public Gardens

 There are public gardens in the neighborhood, including "Gan Carter" on Kommiam Street, which includes playgrounds and spacious lawns.

 An urban grove of trees called Drezner Grove that covers about 1500 dunams is located adjacent to the north of the neighborhood near Afka Caves.
 The grove is also used for planting trees that have been uprooted from other places in the city of Tel Aviv-Yafo.
 The trees in the grove are therefore numbered.